Adult Mental Health First Aid

 Adult Mental Health First Aid is an 8 hour public education program which introduces participants to the unique risk factors and warning signs of mental health problems in adults, builds understanding of the importance of early intervention, and teaches individuals how to help an adult in crisis or experiencing a mental health challenge.
 The course uses role-playing and simulations to demonstrate how to assess a mental health crisis, select interventions and provide initial help, and connect people to professional, peer, social, and self-help care.

-Course includes: Manual, all course supplies, 3-yr certification
+Course includes: Manual, 3-yr certification

 *Each class must have a minimum of 5 registrants.*